privilegeescalation/membership/README.md

 We take membership seriously.
 So should you.

+Anyone can become a member.

+Membership is free.

 There are 2 ways to become a member of The Privilege Escalation Foundation.

  - You are elected by The Board of Directors.